UK leader in peril after Treasury chief axes 'Trussonomics'

 “Nor will they be enough to undo the damage caused by the debacle of the last few weeks,” he said.
 “But they are big, welcome, clear steps in the right direction.″

-The financial fiasco has turned Truss into a lame-duck prime minister, and Conservative lawmakers are agonizing about whether to try to oust her.
-She took office just six weeks ago after winning a party election to replace Prime Minister Boris Johnson, who was forced out in July after serial ethics scandals ensnared his administration.
+The financial fiasco has turned Truss into a lame-duck prime minister.
+She took office just six weeks ago after winning a party election to replace Prime Minister Boris Johnson, who was forced out in July after ethics scandals ensnared his administration.
+Many Conservatives now believe their only hope is to replace Truss — if the party can agree on a replacement.

 “A new fiscal broom is sweeping away the mess of the old mini-budget but it looks increasingly likely that it will also eventually wipe out the brief prime ministerial career of Liz Truss,’’ said Susannah Streeter, senior investment and markets analyst at Hargreaves Lansdown.